SujitChintala/Nietzsche-RAG-Chatbot/README.md

 The whole thing runs in a single Jupyter notebook because I wanted to keep it simple and accessible.
 No complex deployment, no web frameworks - just pure Python doing interesting things with text and AI.

 ---

-*"One must have chaos within oneself to give birth to a dancing star."* - F. Nietzsche